brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff7r-barret.md

 ---
 layout: article.njk
-meta_title: "Barret from Final Fantasy VII Remake in DnD"
+meta_title: "How to Build Barret from Final Fantasy VII Remake in DnD"
 meta_description: "Barret is a character you don't see often in DnD: a ranged tank.
 Can that work in DnD?
 Surprisingly, yes!
 Here's how."
 author: "Brandon Gregory"
 section_name: final-fantasy